 Step 4: Advocacy

-You will never achieve a cultural change without internal support.
+You will never achieve a cultural change and retail marketing optimization without internal support.
 And the higher the support, the faster the vision will become reality.
 Look for a senior executive who can ensure that your retail marketing testing efforts — and the insights you gain — are reaching the C-suite.

-- Single Source of Truth – Create an accessible and visible roadmap or master plan.
-Keep all of your testing and optimization data in a single source.
+Create an accessible and visible roadmap or master plan.
+Keep all your retail marketing testing and retail marketing optimization data in a single source.
 This includes test plans, business justification and results.
 Make it easy to find and encourage your colleagues to interact with the plan.

 Create testing templates, using the same metrics and a consistent methodology.
 Include the executive summary, test design, results, recommendations and next steps (always include next steps!) in every report.

-- Use industry metrics and case studies to show where you may be lagging or only average compared to your competitors and outline the potential impact testing can have on your targeted metrics.
+- Use industry metrics and case studies to show where you may be lagging or only average compared to your competitors.
+Then outline the potential impact that retail advertising and marketing testing can have on your targeted metrics.

 - Look for testing opportunities in the part of the marketing process that you own.
 For example, if you are responsible for selecting the target groups, look for new segmentation strategies.
 Or look at potential efficiencies by narrowing down your selections.

-- Tie your results to upstream metrics to help the executive stakeholders see the impact on their goals (improved inventory turn, increased dollar per square foot, enhanced customer experience resulting in improved CSAT, etc.).
+- Tie your retail marketing measurement results to upstream metrics to help the executive stakeholders see the impact on their goals (improved inventory turn, increased dollar per square foot, enhanced customer experience resulting in improved CSAT, etc.).

-- Set up calendar in advance and work back to when artwork/assets will be needed – give realistic timelines to your colleagues in other departments who are impacted.
+- Set up a calendar in advance and work back to when artwork/assets will be needed.
+Give realistic timelines to your colleagues in other departments who are impacted.

 How can CCG help you institute a retail marketing testing, measurement and optimization mindset in your company?
 From building your business case to developing testing strategies and analyzing results, review the capabilities and services that our retail marketing experts can leverage to build your company’s success.
-For a one-on-one discussion, call us at 800.525.0313 or email us today.
+For a one-on-one discussion, schedule a consultation or call us at 303.986.3000.